-Richard A. Young, one of our directors, earned \$125,000 during fiscal 2017 pursuant to the terms of a consulting agreement he entered with our company that is unrelated to his service as a member of our board of directors.
+Richard A. Young, Ph.D. earned \$125,000 during fiscal 2018 pursuant to the terms of a consulting agreement he entered with our company that is unrelated to his service as a member of our board of directors.

 Investors' Rights Agreement